COHRINT/minau/README.md

 ## Files
 ```
-scripts/point_sim_controler.py
+scripts/point_sim.py
 ```
-This file takes in an Odometry waypoint goal and simulates the motion of the point as it travels to the odom waypoint goal.
-Because it abstracts thruster controls, it takes the place of a controler and because it runs the motion simulation, it is also a simulator.
-It is configurable via params/points.yaml
+This file tracks points in space.
+An object's velcoity is modifiable via Twist msgs on the 'robot-name/new\\_twist' topic.
+It publishes Odometry msgs to the 'robot-name/pose\\_gt' topic.
+It is configurable under the sim tag in params/points.yaml.
 ```
 scripts/point_planner.py
 ```
-This file publishes Odometry waypoint goals.
-It is configurable via params/points.yaml
+This file publishes Twist msgs to the 'robot-name/new\\_twist' topic.
+It is configurable via the 'planners' tag and under each robot's configuration tags in the params/points.yaml.